UIDAI’s FAQs published in national dailies present a very narrow perspective on Aadhaar and still leave a lot of questions unanswered - Firstpost

 Reports of Aadhaar breaches are misreporting

 Further, the UIDAI dismissed many of the news stories on Aadhaar data breaches as misreporting.
 Given that the UIDAI usually issues statements immediately, dismissing such media reports, it is unlikely that the news reports were first investigated and verified.
-Even in the Tribune case, the UIDAI had first dismissed the story as misreporting and denied the breach, and then went on to file an FIR against the reporters, in the name of investigating the matter.
+Even in the Tribune case, the UIDAI had first dismissed the story as misreporting and denied the breach and then went on to file an FIR against the reporters, in the name of investigating the matter.

 Moreover, researchers have reported that despite attempts to approach the UIDAI or other authorities to inform them of a vulnerability or breach, no action was taken against it till the report was published in the media (such as the Indane leak).